chauff/cse1500-web-transcripts/Lecture-8.md

 This threat is the most devastating for organizations that do not have proper backups in place: attackers are deleting data from servers they infiltrate.

 Code Spaces ([snapshot of their splash page in 2014](https://web.archive.org/web/20140219025823/http://www.codespaces.com:80/)) used to be a company providing secure hosting options and project management services for companies.
 Until the day the [*Murder in the Amazon cloud*](http://www.infoworld.com/article/2608076/data-center/murder-in-the-amazon-cloud.html) happened - the title of the article is not an exaggeration.
-Code Spaces was built on Amazon Web Services (AWS), one of the major cloud computing platform provider used by many companies due to their low cost.
-Services on demand tend to be much cheaper than running and maintaining one's own hardware.
-AWS has an easy to use interface to spin up servers---a Web interface that has (of course) an authentication step built-in.
+Code Spaces was built on Amazon Web Services (AWS), one of the major cloud computing platform providers used by many companies due to their low cost.
+Services on demand tend to be much cheaper and easier to work with than running and maintaining one's own hardware.
+AWS has an easy to use interface to spin up servers - a Web interface that has (of course) an authentication step built-in.
 An attacker managed to get access to this interface and threatened to shut down the servers and delete the data snapshots (literally possible with a click of a button) unless a ransom was paid.
-The company did not pay and tried to get access to their control panel back, but by that time the attacker had already deleted almost all resources.
+The company did not pay and tried to regain control of their AWS control panel.
+By the time this was achieved, the attacker had already deleted almost all resources.
 As Code Spaces had decided to run the servers **and their backups** from the same AWS account, they were all vulnerable at once.
 The company clients' data was gone and [Code Spaces shut down](https://web.archive.org/web/20140625045902/http://www.codespaces.com/).

 ### Denial of service